 - Support systems may have moved almost entirely online through social media platforms, video chat, and phone calls.

 - Usual social interactions have decreased or stopped entirely.
 This lack of casual person-to-person interaction may increase co-dependency in the relationship.

 - Isolation is one of the strongest tools in an abusive relationship.
 The unhealthy or abusive partner may use living together during quarantine as a way to monitor and prevent their partner’s social interactions.

 Unprecedented life changes due to COVID-19 may have introduced some sticking points like heightened anxiety, online social support systems, and varying financial challenges.
-Therefore, it is important to be to discuss any concerns and create plans for resolution with your partner.
-Further, it is important to know the warning signs of abuse in quarantine-cohabitation to ensure your safety in the situation.
+Therefore, it’s important to discuss any concerns and create plans for resolution with your partner.
+It’s also important to know the warning signs of abuse in quarantine-cohabitation to ensure your safety in the situation.